Faylfire/digital-business-card-fl/README.md

 A React project created in the Scrimba Frontend Development Career Path.

+The main focus of this project is on using React Components using Tailwind for styling and following the Figma Design.

+Some added functionality: Dark and Light Theme, two button styles one with linkedin button pulled out from the footer, Made use of drop-shadows for a premium feel.

 This project makes use of Tailwind CSS with React Components styled largely to the figma design provided by the Scrimba Course.

 -------------------